The 2016 Census

 Geography Portal on the ABS Website Did you know that the most common locality name in Australia is Springfield?
 Find out this and more about ABS statistical geography via this new section of the ABS website!

-Australian Statistical Geography Standard Informtion about ASGS the statistical geography that replaced the Australian Standard Geographical Classification (ASGC) in July 2011 and used in for the first time in the 2011 census is available from the ABS website.
+Australian Statistical Geography Standard Information about ASGS, the statistical geography that replaced the Australian Standard Geographical Classification (ASGC) in July 2011; and used for the first time in the 2011 Census.

 History of the Australian Census of Population and Housing

 This article looks at the past 100 years of Australian Census history, from the first Commonwealth Census held in 1911.

 This article traces the early history of censuses in Australia, from 1788 to 1901.